NastyBoget/hrtr/readme.md

 TODO

-## Results with augmentation without preprocessing
+## Results with preprocessing and image augmentation

 TODO

+## Results with preprocessing and text augmentation

+TODO

-## Results with preprocessing and augmentation
+## Results with preprocessing and both text, image augmentation

 TODO